SAP/luigi/docs/luigi-client-setup.md

 <!-- add-attribute:class:success -->
 > **TIP:** You can find an Next.JS example using Luigi Client [here](core/examples/luigi-example-next/pages/sample1.js).

-1. Add this line to the imports section of the `src/App.js` page:
+1. Add this line to the imports section of the `src/App.js` file:

 ```javascript
 import LuigiClient from '@luigi-project/client';